Beaulieu527/ma_breweries/README.md

 # MaBreweries

 Brewery search that allows you to find all of the local Massachusetts breweries.
 You are able to list all of the breweries by name in a numbered list.
-Also you can search all of the breweries by Name, Brewery type, Street, and City.
+Also you can search all of the breweries by Name, Brewery type, and City.
 This CLI project is based on the Open Brewery DB API.
 ## Installation

 Add this line to your application's Gemfile: